-You do have one, right?
-You have done an incident response tabletop to test how smoothly things go, right?
+You do have an incident response plan, right?
+You have done an IR tabletop to test how smoothly things go, right?
 After you confirm that you are dealing with a real incident, draw the shades, grab the playbook, and order pizza.
 You’ll need to figure out the who, what, when, and where of the incident — as well as what time to tell your family you think you’ll be home the next day.2.
 Obtain a copy of the email with full headers and any original attachments

 There are a lot of threat intel and lookup sites out there.
 Take any URLs, attachments, etc., to www.virustotal.com or any of the other sandbox and lookup sites out there.
 (I personally like www.hybrid-analysis.com.)
 Take domains, IPs, etc., to sites like IPVoid.com.
 Google the IP, hostnames, URLs, files, etc., of what you see.

 But be careful that you don’t actually go to malicious sites.
 If you paste an IP into your browser, it will change it to a URL and go to the IP.
 That’s embarrassing (and potentially dangerous).
-Rather, put the IP address in quotes to ensure that your browser and Google know you are just searching.4.
+Rather, put the IP address in quotes to ensure that your browser knows you are just searching.4.
 Talk to the clicker(s)

 In order to prevent other users from falling victim to the same attack, look for attributes in the email that you can filter on.
 In some cases the From, Subject, and other fields may change.
 Look for something that will remain somewhat static.
 Black listing based on a regex obviously isn’t a long-term solution, but in the short term it can help stop any other messages from getting in.6.
 Start searching internal systems